 Endodontic Practice US Fall Article: Jeremy Young Discusses Putting Experts in the Right Places

-U.S. Endo Partners grew out of the idea there is power in numbers.
+US Endo Partners grew out of the idea there is power in numbers.
 Together, endodontists can be a force for greater change.
-With their unsurpassed practice support, U.S. Endo Partners continues to drive change for good for their endodontists by increasing their purchasing power and amplifying their voice in the specialty while decreasing their time away from patients.
+With their unsurpassed practice support, they continue to drive change for good for their endodontists by increasing their purchasing power and amplifying their voice in the specialty while decreasing their time away from patients.

 “I’m an advocate for our doctors,” says Young, humbly.

 Jeremy Young has over 20 years of clinical practice experience.
 Young started as an associate.
 He has been a sole practice owner.
 And he has also been in a group practice.
 He understands many of the challenges endodontists face because he faced them himself.